jonathan-bucher/econ-research/README.md

 # Egalitarian Equivalent Treatment Effect: Simulation and Testing

 ## Project Overview
-This project focuses on testing the [eete software package](https://github.com/mkairy/eete), which was designed by my research team to estimate the egalitarian equivalent treatment effect (EETE).
+This project focuses on testing the [eete software package](https://github.com/mkairy/eete), which was designed by my research team to estimate the egalitarian equivalent treatment effect.
 EETE is a way to measure the impact of a treatment (like a policy or intervention) by calculating how much of the benefit or harm could be evenly distributed among everyone, while still having the same overall effect.
 It focuses on fairness, aiming to assess the result as if everyone were equally affected.

 My main goals were to demonstrate the following;

 1. The estimated eete value was unbiased
-2. The packages bootstrapping functions worked properly
+2. The bootstrapping functions worked properly
 3. The estimation errors were properly distributed according to theoretical benchmarks

-Graphic representations of all these tests are stored in the [visualizations folder](https://github.com/jonathan-bucher/econ-research/tree/main/visualizations).
+Graphic representations of all these tests are stored in the [visualizations folder](https://github.com/jonathan-bucher/econ-research/tree/main/visualizations), and would be a good place to start for someone who doesn't have a lot of knowledge in this area.

 ---